DoreZahavy/salesforce-weather/README.md

-# City Weather App
+# City Weather

-City Weather App is a web application developed using Salesforce that allows users to search for weather information by city name.
+City Weather is a web application developed using Salesforce that allows users to search for weather information by city name and get real-time weather information.
 It also features a "Local Weather" functionality to fetch weather data based on the user's current location using geolocation.
 The app incorporates debounce to limit the number of API calls, improving efficiency and performance.

 ## Demo